-- Keep sparks and flames away from battery.

-- Never smoke near the battery.

-- 4. When the battery is charged, disconnect the charger from the electrical outlet and battery posts.

-- Remove the filler caps.

-- 6. Slowly add electrolyte to each cell until the level is up to the fill ring.
+- Keep sparks and flames away from battery. - Never smoke near the battery. - 5.
+When the battery is charged, disconnect the charger from the electrical outlet and battery posts. - 6.
+Remove the filler caps.
+Slowly add electrolyte to each cell until the level is up to the fill ring.
+Install the filler caps.